 Daybreak

-What you can do: Volunteer, donate paper goods, powdered drinks, laundry supplies, etc.; donate gently used clothing to or shop at WEAR, DAYBREAKS’s retail clothing store at 461 – 1st Street in Macon
+How to help: Volunteer, donate paper goods, powdered drinks, laundry supplies, gently used clothing, or shop at WEAR (461 1st Street).

 Don Lucas Memorial Christmas Tree